Takley History, Family Crest & Coats of Arms

 Takley Spelling Variations

-spelling variations occurred commonly in Anglo Norman surnames.
+Before the last few hundred years the English language had no fixed system of spelling rules.
+For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Takley were recorded, including Tackley, Takely, Takly, Tackly, Takel, Tackell and many more.

 Early Notables of the Takley family (pre 1700)

 More information is included under the topic Early Takley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Takley family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Takley arrived in North America very early: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..